Each year, about 60,000 Americans die from hemorrhaging, or blood loss, a 2018 review estimates.

 The window for treatment and survival falls into three categories: minutes, hours, and days.

-More than half of people with traumatic injuries, including hemorrhaging, die within minutes of the accident or injury.
+of people with traumatic injuries, including hemorrhaging, die within minutes of the accident or injury.

 If you’re able to get treatment, your outlook improves.
 The faster you can receive help, the greater your chance of surviving.